Workplace Health and Safety

 The WRC had been urging multinational apparel brands to improve health and safety in Bangladesh garment factories for years when the Rana Plaza factory collapsed in 2013.
 Following that tragedy, the WRC helped lead the creation of the Accord on Fire and Building Safety in Bangladesh, the first modern legally-binding commitment that requires brands to allow independent inspections of their supplier factories and to pay for crucial safety repairs.

-Thanks to the Accord, more than 130,000 safety repairs have been made in more than 1,600 factories across Bangladesh employing over two million workers—and at least 50 extremely unsafe factories were evacuated, any one of which could have been the next Rana Plaza.
-Now, this proven model is being expanded into Pakistan, to address unsafe working conditions in the country's textile and apparel industry, with the formation of the Pakistan Accord in 2023, which has more than 90 signatories.
+Thanks to the Accord, more than 140,000 safety repairs have been made in more than 1,600 factories across Bangladesh employing over two million workers—and at least 50 extremely unsafe factories were evacuated, any one of which could have been the next Rana Plaza.
+Now, this proven model is being expanded into Pakistan, to address unsafe working conditions in the country's textile and apparel industry, with the formation of the Pakistan Accord in 2023, which now has 130 signatories.

-The WRC provides strategic and logistical support in implementing and enforcing the International Accord for Health and Safety in the Textile and Garment Industry and its country agreements through our role as a witness signatory on the Accord Steering Committee, and through support to our labor and NGO allies.
+The WRC provides strategic and logistical support in implementing and enforcing the International Accord for Health and Safety in the Textile and Garment Industry, which is signed by more than 250 companies, and its country agreements through our role as a witness signatory on the Accord Steering Committee, and through support to our labor and NGO partners.